-You will LOVE this quick and easy Small Batch Chocolate Chip Cookie recipe.
-These cookies bake up with crisp, buttery edges, soft centers, and lots of chocolate chips.
-Six cookies, made in one bowl, no mixer, no chill time.
-The perfect treat for those times that a cookie craving hits!
+This quick and easy Small Batch Chocolate Chip Cookie recipe is one of the recipes I make most often.
+These cookies bake up with crisp edges, soft centers, and lots of chocolate chips.

 Jump to: